fortino645/koa-log-requests/Readme.md

 ### License

-koa-log-requests is released under the MIT license.
+koa-log-requests-response is released under the MIT license.